 All calculations done for you

-Don’t worry if this looks intimidating, in the screener we do all these calculations for you.
-You can find all the companies that fit this investment strategy with a few mouse clicks.
+Don’t worry if this looks intimidating, in the Quant Investing stock screener we do all these calculations for you.
+You can find all the companies that fit the Trending Value investment strategy with a few mouse clicks.

 What is momentum?

-The second part of the trending value strategy is to buy companies with the largest six month stock price increase, this is also called stock price momentum.
+The second part of the trending value strategy is to buy companies with the biggest six month stock price increase, this is also called stock price momentum.